 Balboa D&RGW T-12 4-6-0 (Micro Cast Mizino).
 See Westside D&RGW T-12

 Balboa D&RGW C-19 2-8-0 (Katsumi).
 This is the best HOn3 locomotive imported by Balboa and a great loco for the 1960s.
 It has the destinctive cab of #340 at Knott's Berry Farm.
 The only problem is the open frame motor hanging out the back of the cab runs fast and only fair.
-We have designed a complete K-3 Super Glide Drive Kit that is a one piece unit with a slow speed Faulhaber 1319 coreless motor with a large flywheel, a NWSL delrin idler gear that positions the motor in the middle of the boiler and boiler backhead detail that conceal the motor and adds cab interior detail.
+We have designed a complete K-3 Super Glide Drive Kit that is a one piece unit with a slow speed Faulhaber 1319 coreless motor with a large flywheel, a NWSL delrin idler gear that positions the motor in the middle of the boiler and backhead detail that conceals the motor and adds cab interior detail.
 It is a screw in conversion and runs smoothly at 1 to 30 MPH.